 I have only tested this for performing touch events in UITableViewCells in a UINavigationController — navigating a hierarchy to verify that the hierarchy works.
 Of course, once you've programmatically navigated, you must also read back from the hierarchy to ensure that required features are present — but that's a post for a different time.

 Working directly with the fields of a class is always a little risky.
 I'm sure there are UIViews that won't work well with this type of synthetic touch.
-Apple is also free to change the meaning of any fields at any time.
-However, for unreleased user-interface test code this approach will work.
+Apple is also free to change the meaning of any fields at any time so this code is prone to break frequently.